thangchung/shopping-cart-k8s/README.md

 * Switch to another use-context

-Let say we have a profile named `minikube19`, then just typing the command as below
+Let say we have a profile named `minikube19`, then just type the command as below

 ```
 > kubectl config use-context minikube19